PlayResonance/whitepaper/tokenomics/cnfts/xerion-cola-corp.md

 # Xerion Cola Corp (XCC) cNFT Staking Roadmap

+## Kamino Market Making

+Xerion Cola Corp cNFTs will allow players to access a unique staking platform created using Kamino, a decentralized liquidity provider on Solana.
+The platform will enable the staking of a XerionCoin [XERION] liquidity pair, beginning with Solana.
+This pair will be able to be modified based on a vote for alternative pairs.

+     - **Simulated Dividends:** Players will receive trading fees in their staked position, which will come with a 4th-Wall Disclaimer, indicating the risk of the exposure in the real world, safety tips, and exit strategies.
+The disclaimer specify that within the game, these trading fees will be viewed as “Dividends”, as if the player purchased stock in XerionCorp.

+This fun interactive earning opportunity will serve as an educational mechanism to encourage players to ‘DYOR’ regarding Decentralized Finance opportunities made possible by Solana.

+     - **Platform Mechanics:** The XERION/SOL pair on Kamino will be hosted by ResonanceDAO, and each player’s stake will be contributed to the position.
+Players will receive 98% of their earned fees, 1% returns to the Resonance Community Reserve fund, and the remaining 1% is divided among the Team and Advisors.
+This ensures players receive the greatest earnings possible, while continuing to support the ecosystem.

+Below is a general prospective outline for excecution.

 ## Phase 1: Conceptualization and Planning
 - **Duration:** 1 month
 - **Concept Development:** The project team will develop a detailed concept for Xerion Cola Corp (XCC) cNFTs, outlining the lore element, utility, and rewards associated with staking.